USP Verified

 What is actually tested

 - Identity.
-Ingredients on the label are present in the product.
-Botanical species are identified to confirm the correct plant has been used.
+The listed ingredients are really in the product.
+Plant types are named to confirm the right plant was used.

 How to verify a certificate

-USP maintains a public list of Verified products at quality-supplements.org.
-The mark on the package is a distinct gold “USP Verified” seal.
-Only that exact seal indicates participation in the dietary supplement programme — other USP marks (such as USP-NF references on a Certificate of Analysis) refer to ingredient-grade standards, not finished-product verification.
+USP keeps a public list of Verified products.
+You can find it at quality-supplements.org.
+The mark on the box is a gold “USP Verified” seal.
+Only that exact seal counts for this program.
+Other USP marks mean other things.
+A USP-NF note on a Certificate of Analysis is one.
+That points to ingredient-grade rules.
+It does not mean the finished product was checked.

 What USP does not cover

 - Banned-substance testing.
-USP Verified is not designed for sport.
+USP Verified is not built for sport.
 It does not screen against the WADA banned list.
-Athletes subject to testing should look for NSF Certified for Sport or Informed Sport.
+Tested athletes should look for NSF Certified for Sport or Informed Sport.

 - Clinical efficacy.
-Verification confirms what is in the bottle, not whether the supplement produces a health outcome.
+The check confirms what is in the bottle.
+It does not prove the supplement works on your health.

 - Every product from a verified brand.
-Like NSF, USP verification is product-specific.
-A brand can have one verified SKU and many unverified ones.
+Like NSF, USP checks one product at a time.
+A brand can have one verified item and many that are not.

 When it matters most